 Like most products, choosing the best shoulder holster has a lot to do with the manufacturer, material and quality level of the product.
 Some are simply of sub-par quality or not at all designed with comfort or fit in mind.
 Conversely, some are well worth their higher price tags for premium wearability and performance.

-Best 1911 Leather Shoulder Holster – Galco Miami Classic II Holster Reviews
+Best 1911 Leather Shoulder Holster – Galco Miami Classic II Shoulder System

-Boasting signature design elements reminiscent of the 1970 Galco original, the Miami Classic Shoulder Holster is one of the most popular underarm units available, thanks to its reputation amongst proficient shooters and enthusiasts alike.
+Boasting signature design elements reminiscent of the 1970 Galco original, the Miami Classic II Shoulder System is one of the most popular underarm units available, thanks to its reputation amongst proficient shooters and enthusiasts alike.
 Anyone looking for a 1911 shoulder holster should look no further than the fully modular patented holster from Galco.
 This miami classic shoulder system includes holster, harness, ammo carrier and a set of system screws.
-While there are numerous add on products available, the well known spider harness is actually what makes the Miami Classic Shoulder Holster so popular.
-This unique design allows for four point independent pivoting combined with a trademarked back plate.
+While there are numerous add-on products available, the well-known spider harness is actually what makes the Galco Miami Classic 2 so popular.
+This unique design allows for four points independent pivoting combined with a trademarked back plate.

 Some sights and lasers work well with the Galco shoulder holster for 1911 weapons especially for 1911 5-Inch Colt, Kimber, Para and Springfield.
 However, this varies from type to type and it’s probably worthwhile to contact Galco directly regarding specific makes and models.
 In terms of toting extra ammo however, the Galco falls flat.
 Its two snap positions may make fit and comfort more agreeable, but it won’t allow for 10 round magazines to fit properly.

-Shoulder Holster 1911 options are rarely so comfortable and so easy to fit.
+Galco Shoulder Holster 1911 options are rarely so comfortable and so easy to fit.
 This classic shoulder system is constructed of premium saddle leather as well as the leather shoulder holster 1911 comes in both right and left handed draw options and also comes in both tan and black color finishes.
 A standard break in period is pretty common for most users, with the leather made straps requiring a bit of time to become flexible and pliable.
-However, after the break in period, the product performs extremely well and is considered amongst the best Shoulder Holsters in terms of comfort and wearability.
+However, after the break in period, the product performs extremely well and is considered amongst the best shoulder holsters in terms of comfort and wearability.
 These holsters vastly used by Law Enforcement, Military, and citizens alike.

-Best Vertical Shoulder Holster – Uncle Mike’s Kodra Nylon Sidekick Holster Reviews
+Best Vertical Shoulder Holster – Uncle Mike’s Black Kodra Nylon Sidekick Holster Reviews

 The most glaring difference between Uncle Mike’s Shoulder Holster and other models is the price.
 Hands down, there are fewer underarm holsters that can compare to the low, low price of Uncle Mike’s.
-At between $25 and $65 on average, it’s a more than affordable way to comfortably tote your firearm in a concealed and secure manner.
+At between $25 and $65 on average, it’s more than an affordable way to comfortably tote your firearm in a concealed and secure manner.
 This low price may translate into a few shortcomings in the eyes of some users, including stiff snaps and notably slow quick draw.
-However, for both value and function, few vertical Shoulder Holster products compare to Uncle Mike’s.
+However, for both value and function, few vertical shoulder holster products compare to Uncle Mike’s.

 It’s important to understand that while most shoulder holster products are designed with concealed carry in mind, this basic black option is not necessarily ideally designed for this purpose.
 It’s certainly possible to carry a concealed weapon in this holster, it just may not be as “concealed” as most users would like.

-Best Shoulder Holster for Walther PPK, PPKS – Galco Classic Lite Review
+Best Fitting Shoulder Holster for Walther PPK, PPKS – Galco Classic Lite Review

 At under one hundred dollars, the Galco Classic Lite is one of the least expensive premium shoulder holsters on the market.
 Instead of supple leather, the Lite holster is comprised of Steerhide, a premium center cut product.
 This composition allows for the durability and longevity users have come to expect from Galco without the sticker shock often associated with first-rate leathers.